very-good-science/data-ethics-club/site/write_ups/2022/16-11-22_writeup.md

 The whole thing around AI generated artwork is that the person who inputs the stuff is somehow the artist.
 Parrallels with Amy's job of talking to academics and comissioning people to do stuff.
 We are comissioning AI to generate artwork.
 Amy would never claim authorship of the stuff she comissioned, why should artists do so?

 Most art is fabicrated by someone.
 A lot of painters had people who had help.
 If you just type in text and generate something that's just a demo.
 But does photoshop just do stuff for you?
-Or are you deserving more credit?
+Or are you deserving of more credit?

 There's also a difference between legal ownership and ideas.
 People have ideas all the time but if they don't execute it in time they don't get the first patent.
 It doesn't matter how you feel about it.
 Just because you put work into something, doesn't mean you deserve credit for it, especially if someone beat you to it.

 This law doesn't seem to apply well to today's issues, even though they are aligned on issues such as photography.
 In music if you use other people's lyrics or melodies you can be sued for copyright.
 Does this happen in art?
 How does the law apply to people stealing each other's technquies or subjects?
 How is this different?
 The photography example is also similar - is choosing settings, timing, angles on a camera more/less trival than choosing models, parameters, prompts on AI generation?
 There was a feeling that cameras put portrait artists out of business.
 Even in fashion there's cases of a [specific kind of weave being copyrighted](https://www.lexology.com/library/detail.aspx?g=6297a142-8e9f-4f7a-813b-2060306a33be).

-Are bigger and bigger systems learning more or getting better at remembering what they've seen?
+There is also a question of how original AI is capable of being - are bigger and bigger systems 'learning' more or just getting better at remembering what they've seen?
 Humans are using their knowledge and experience - is this different to what AI does?
-But can AI  capture and build in genuine emotion?
+Arguably, AI cannot capture and build in genuine emotion.

 We suspect AI art generating tools will also be used to generate stock photos.
 Does that change where the copyright will go?
 That depends on country, most countries rely on human input detail, except for UK.
 We had many discussions about different copyright laws in different countries.
 Discussing law is instructive to showing what is the incentive in art creation.
 We discussed copyright issues both of images going in and images coming out.